kapouer/express-dom/README.md

 A page is requested by a browser for three purposes:

 - offline: hidden offline web page changed by outside scripts.
-Only done on server.
+  This phase can't fetch resources and doesn't run page own scripts.
 - online: hidden online web page built by its own scripts.
 Typical prerendering, can be done on the server, or delegated to the user browser.
-- visible: fully rendered page, usually happens on the user browser, is typically needed for pdf rendering (see express-dom-pdf).
+- visible: fully rendered page, usually happens on the user browser, or on server for pdf/png rendering.
+See also express-dom-pdf.

-Configuration functions can setup a handler instance, valid for all requests on that handler.

-Routers can change settings depending on the current request.
+Each phase has its own set of plugins, named after the `plugins` settings map.

-Plugins can change page settings before it is loaded, and can run scripts when the page is 'idle'.
+Plugins can change page settings before the page is loaded, and can run scripts when the page is 'idle'.

 A phase is skipped if it has no registered plugins.

 The 'idle' event is emitted on the `page` instance after DOMContentLoaded, and after requests have settled and custom or default tracker has resolved.

-The listeners of the 'idle' event can be asynchronous and are run serially.
+The listeners of the 'idle' event are asynchronous and run serially.

 ## Options

-dom holds some global settings:

-- browser: default browser to use
-- browsers: map of additional browser options { args, path }
-- debug: show browser, disables timeout.
-Also set by `PWDEBUG=1`.
-- defaults: per-instance settings
-- plugins: map of plugins functions
-- online, offline: per-phase settings defaults

-Middleware settings:

-- log: boolean, or level (info, log, warn, error)
-- timeout: async resources timeout
-- devicePixelRatio: changes window.devicePixelRatio
-- browser: changes which browser is used (chromium or firefox)
-- cookies (used only with cookies plugin)

-Handler properties:

-- online, offline, visible: custom phase settings, takes precedence

-Phase settings:

-- policies: object for configuring Content-Security-Policies
-- enabled: boolean
-- track: boolean, or custom track function (see below)
-- styles: list of css strings
-- scripts: list of [function, arg?] pairs
-- headers: object of response headers to add to page route
-- plugins: list (set) of names

-Default offline settings:

-- enabled: false
-- track: false
-- plugins: console, hidden, html
-- policies: default: "'none'"

-Default online settings:

-- enabled: true
-- track: true
-- plugins: console, hidden, cookies, referer, redirect, html
-- policies:
-  - default: "'none'"
-  - script: "'self' 'unsafe-inline'"
-  - connect: "'self'"
+dom.defaults holds defaults settings, see source code.

 Mind that policies of the requesting phase are obtained from settings of the responding phase: route handler cannot change policies of current phase.

-Policies names that end with `-src` can be written without that suffix.
+CSP names that end with `-src` can be written without that suffix.

 ## tracker

+The tracker is experimental, it is best to use a custom tracker.

+Set `[phase].track` setting to a custom async function that resolves when the page is ready.

 If phase setting `track` is true, the default tracker waits for async operations: